We currently diagnose depression based on what individuals tell us about their feelings – or those of their loved ones.

 For example, it occurs more frequently in certain families and in children who have suffered from abuse.
 We are also beginning to identify genes that are associated with the development of depression.

-Also, people can be affected in different ways – some may notice an increase rather than an increase in appetite, for example.
+Also, people can be affected in different ways – some may notice an increase rather than a decrease in appetite, for example.

-Some people start over-thinking things, feeling guilty or even begin wishing they were dead.
+Some people start over-thinking things, feeling guilty or even begin to wish they were dead.

 The depressed brain